nacmonad/WhisperHelper/README.md

 ## Overview

 WhisperHelper allows you to convert speech to text anywhere in your Linux system with a simple hotkey.
-It records your voice, sends the audio to a configured Whisper API endpoint, and types the transcribed text into your currently focused application or copies it to the clipboard.
+It records your voice using SoX, sends the audio to a configured Whisper API endpoint, and types the transcribed text into your currently focused application or copies it to the clipboard.

 ## Features

 - System-wide hotkey activation
-- Audio recording from system microphone
+- Audio recording from system microphone using SoX
 - Integration with remote Whisper API (compatible with OpenAI's Whisper model)
 - Automatic text insertion into the active application
 - Clipboard fallback when no text field is focused